sebalaini/documentation/docs/css.md

 ## CSS triangle

-How to create triangles with pure CSS
+How to create a triangle with pure CSS

 ```css
 .left-arrow {